stacks-network/docs/src/pages/stacks-blockchain/running-testnet-node.md

 # This command will start the testnet follower node.
 ```

--> Note : Sometimes windows might pop up a message to allow access.
+-> Note : While starting the node for the first time, windows defender will pop up with a message to allow access.
 If so, allow access to keep on running the node.

 To execute Stacks node with extra debugging enabled, run: